 Shopping at the MOA

 PRO TIP: The Mall of America is ideal for people who are shopping for a new wardrobe, as Minnesota has no sales tax on clothes!

 The Mall of America is not your average mall with a food court containing the usual greasy fair (although it has that, too!)
 With 50 restaurants on the third and fourth floor, even the pickiest eater will surely find something that suits you.

 For a complete listing of all Mall of America restaurants and dining establishments, check out this link to the Mall of America website.
 Otherwise, read on to discover some of the more gourmet and full-service restaurants!

 PRO TIP: if you’re planning to keep your Mall of America vacation as thrifty as possible, wandering the food court and confectionary stores can be a great source of free samples!

 - FireLake Grill House and Cocktail Bar – Located in the Radisson Blu at the Mall of America, this restaurant offers delicious farm-to-table food that focuses on the cuisine of the North.
-A transparent eatery, they list the ranchers, farmers, and producers with whom they work.
+A transparent eatery, lists the ranchers, farmers, and producers with whom they work.
 Everything from the Wild Alaskan Salmon to the Bison Burger looks mouthwatering.

 - Twin City Grill – Have a craving for Minnesota comfort food?
 Twin City Grill has got you covered with Walleye Fish Fry, Prime Meatloaf, and Hickory Smoked Baby Back Ribs.

 - Masu Sushi and Robata – Not only does this restaurant serve some tasty fish, but they also care deeply about conservation.
 They make sure that the type of seafood that they serve are plentiful and is caught in humane and sustainable ways.